 Ayurveda for PCOS

-- Treatment regimen includes Kapha alleviation via food and exercise.
-Clearing obstruction of Vata and Pitta by herbs and treatments.
+The treatment regimen will typically include Kapha alleviation via food and exercise, which includes clearing the obstruction of Vata and Pitta by herbs and treatments.
+Foods which are pungent, bitter and astringent will reduce Kapha.

 - Drink a glass of warm water half an hour before lunch.

-- Aloe Vera, satavari, cinnamon, aswaghanda, fennel, ashoka are phytosterols useful in regularising menstrual cycle.
+- Aloe Vera, Shatavari, cinnamon, ashwagandha, fennel, and Ashoka are phytosterols and useful in regularizing the menstrual cycle.